orlo/security-page/docs/markdown-content.md

 <!--- __Customization:__ No customization. --->

-We back up all our critical assets and regularly attempt to restore the backup to guarantee a fast recovery in case of disaster.
-All our backups are encrypted.
+We back up all our critical assets to separate servers using encryption in transit.
+We manually document and audit the backups weekly through our audit plan to ensure they are valid and working and annually attempt to restore our entire system including the backups fully to guarantee a fast recovery in case of disaster.

+Orlo holds and reviews regularly a business continuity policy and disaster recovery plan in case of a disaster to ensure minimal disruption for our customers.
+We also review all social networks for up and coming changes as part of our audit plan to ensure our customers are not left behind or without service due to changes.

+If you would like to understand more about our uptime you can view it on our [status page](https://orlo.statuspage.io/uptime) where we also monitor upstream providers.

 ## Application security monitoring